STEVE INSKEEP, Host:

 OVERBY: And politics is all about networking.
 David Rehr is a business executive and former lobbyist.
 He says new lawmakers need to meet key people around town: lobbyists, advisers, moneymen...

-Mr. DAVID REHR (Business Executive, Former Lobbyist): Because at some point, they'll help you either with your issues or getting reelected or being perceived as being more influential by other Washingtonians, so you can try to enact more change in the government.
+DAVID REHR: Because at some point, they'll help you either with your issues or getting reelected or being perceived as being more influential by other Washingtonians, so you can try to enact more change in the government.

 INSKEEP: You hear Peter's reporting on MORNING EDITION, from NPR News.